 Giving Up (In A Good Way)

-Caving will hurt more than craving once you reach the point where you say, “I can’t go on like this anymore” and you mean it.
-You remember it, post it on the wall somewhere so that the next time you crave it’s there, protecting you from yourself.
+Caving will hurt more than craving once you reach the point where you say, “I can’t go on like this anymore” and you mean it with every fiber of your being.

 1. Take Responsibility